sdonglab/molextract/README.md

 ```

 ### Remote `pip install`
-Do get the latest release you may run `pip install molextract`
+You can install the latest official release on PyPi with `pip install molextract`

 ## Examples
 See the `examples/` directory.
 You can run these scripts with the files found in the